TatianaBM/AirportsAPI/README.md

 - cy-spok - Simplifies API testing with custom Cypress commands.

 - @faker-js/faker - Generates dynamic test data for improved test coverage.

+**Test Organization**

+To improve the structure and maintainability of the tests, we use context blocks to separate different test scenarios.
+Each API endpoint has its own dedicated spec file, making it easier to manage and scale tests.